Bestboy125/aerial-autonomy-stack/README.md

 ## Known Issues

-- On devices with limited resources, loading heavy worlds and/or many robots can lead to inconsistent gz-sim behaviour
-- ArduPilot CIRCLE mode for quads require to explicitly center the throttle with 'rc 3 1500' to keep altitude, QGC virtual joystick can interfere
+- ArduPilot CIRCLE mode for quads depends on the  QGC virtual joystick and requires to explicitly center the throttle with 'rc 3 1500' to keep altitude
+- ArduPilot SITL for Iris uses option -f that also sets "external": True, this is not the case for the Alti Transition from ArduPilot/SITL_Models
 - QGC is started with a virtual joystick (with low throttle if using only VTOLs and centered throttle if there are quads), this is reflective of real-life but note that this counts as "RC loss" when switching focus from one autopilot instance to another
 - On non-configured real-life AP, missing topics: ros2 topic echo /mavros/local_position/odom ros2 topic echo /mavros/home_position/home
 - Gazebo WindEffects plugin is disabled/not working for PX4 standard_vtol
 - Command 178 MAV_CMD_DO_CHANGE_SPEED is accepted but not effective in changing speed for ArduPilot VTOL
-- ArduPilot SITL for Iris uses option -f that also sets "external": True, this is not the case for the Alti Transition from ArduPilot/SITL_Models
 - In ArdupilotInterface's action callbacks, std::shared_lock<std::shared_mutex> lock(node_data_mutex_); could be used on the reads of lat_, lon_, alt_
 - QGC does not save roll and pitch in the telemetry bar for PX4 VTOLs (MAV_TYPE 22)
 - PX4 quad max tilt is limited by the anti-windup gain (zero it to deactivate it): const float arw_gain = 2.f / _gain_vel_p(0);
-- Resizing Gazebo/QGC windows with wmctrl does not work in WSLg

 ## TODOs

+Re-implement ArduPilot orbit action (without CIRCLE mode) for quads

 Gymnasium RL interface
 - based on https://github.com/JacopoPan/gymnasium-docker-ros2